Workshops and Training Courses

 It's good for us, it helps us join up, with some of our lost parts.
 Our hearts, our guts, our feet, our wish to dance, to play.
 We can feel lighter, more nourished, more resourced.
 Allowing our wildness also offers the potential of becoming more relaxed, efforting less, more trusting of ourselves and our place on the earth.
 Supporting our ability to listen to the wild intelligence inside us and of which we are a part.

-This autumn I’m offering two weekend workshops exploring wild therapy in therapeutic work, one in October and one in November.
 In March 2019 I'm excited to be running the next Wild Therapy year-long training with Stephen Tame.
 I'm looking forward to the immersion in wild processes, that comes with working with a group of 12 or so people on a year-long journey, exploring our relationship with nature/the earth/wildness.
+To Watch a video of me talking about Wild Therapy and the training.

 I offer training from an Embodied-Relational Therapy perspective from one day workshops to a three year long course.
 I work alone and with members of the ERT Training Team Stephen Tame and Jayne Johnson.